open-mmlab/Amphion/egs/tts/valle_v2/README.md

 As long as your dataset returns this in `__getitem__`, it should work.

 ### Changing batch size and dataset path in configuration file
-Our configuration file for training VALLE AR model is at "egs/tts/VALLE_V2/exp_ar_libritts.json", and NAR model at "egs/tts/VALLE_V2/exp_nar_libritts.json"
+Our configuration file for training VALL-E AR model is at "egs/tts/VALLE_V2/exp_ar_libritts.json", and NAR model at "egs/tts/VALLE_V2/exp_nar_libritts.json"

 To train your model, you need to modify the `dataset` variable in the json configurations.
 Currently it's at line 40, you should modify the "data_dir" to your dataset's root directory.